Sustainability

 • Fluctuations in interest expenses due to changing interest rates

+We are taking steps to identify and assess primarily trends that could have a substantial impact on our performance and financial position.
 We are also working to reduce risks through a broad range of measures.
 For example, we are stabilizing raw material and fuel prices by securing appropriate inventory levels, entering into long-term purchasing contracts, and implementing appropriate selling price measures.
 For exchange rates, we are also utilizing foreign exchange forward contracts and procuring funds for overseas investment in local currencies.
 In terms of interest rates, we are pursuing long-term debt with fixed interest rates.

 Market and competitive environment fluctuation risks